 Hathaway Exit Planning:

-Exit planning includes looking at obtaining a supportive living environment, dealing with family, longer term issues and any continued barriers or triggers that may flare up for the patient when not in the refuge of residential care.
-Exit planning identifies how the patient will maintain the support network built while in residential care and what further outside resources shall be “taped into.”.
+Exit planning includes looking at obtaining a supportive living environment, dealing with family, longer-term issues, and any continued barriers or triggers that may flare up for the patient when not in the refuge of residential care.
+This planning identifies how the patient will maintain the support network built while in residential care and what further outside resources shall be “tapped into.”.

 Hathaway exit planning always includes the goal of participation in Hathaway Recovery Center’s Alumni meetings and ongoing activities.
 All Hathaway patients have the ongoing opportunity to seek assistance from Hathaway staff at any time, should they feel they are in danger of relapse or require a supportive network or environment.
 We encourage our patients to engage in the Alumni groups and to keep in touch with Hathaway staff and former patients (when former patients sign a release of information).